AC/DC: 1973–1974: Formation and name

 The group recorded a session in January 1974 at EMI Studios in Sydney, with Vanda & Young – George Young and Harry Vanda – as the producers; both were former members of the Easybeats and Marcus Hook Roll Band.
 George is Angus and Malcolm's older brother.
 Several songs were recorded, including "Can I Sit Next to You, Girl", "Rockin' in the Parlour" and an early version of "Rock 'n' Roll Singer".
 A week after the session, Burgess was fired due to intoxication; he was unconscious during a performance.
 Subsequently, Van Kriedt was replaced; his recorded bass lines for the January session were re-recorded by George.
 Their replacements, Neil Smith on bass guitar and Noel Taylor on drums, lasted six weeks, replaced in turn by Rob Bailey and Peter Clack, respectively.
 The band signed with Albert Productions in June 1974.
 "Can I Sit Next to You, Girl", backed with "Rockin' in the Parlour", taken from the January session, was released on 22 July 1974 as the band's first single.
 The song reached the top 50 on Australia's Kent Music Report singles chart.

 The group had developed a strong live reputation by mid-1974, which resulted in a supporting slot on Lou Reed's national tour in August.
 During that tour, Malcolm switched to rhythm guitar, leaving Angus on lead guitar – the roles the two guitarists played from then on.
 During 1974, on the recommendation of Michael Chugg, veteran Melbourne promoter Michael Browning booked them to play at his club, the Hard Rock Cafe.
 He was not pleased with their glam rock image and felt that Evans was the wrong singer, but he was impressed by the Young brothers' guitar playing.
 Browning then received a call weeks after the Hard Rock gig from Malcolm: Loughlin had quit and they were stuck in Adelaide with no money.
-They hired Browning as their manager in November 1974, with the cooperation of George and Harry Vanda.
+They hired Browning as their manager in November 1974, with the cooperation of George and Vanda.
 The Young brothers decided to abandon their glam rock image; instead, they pursued a pub rock sound.
 To this end, they agreed that Evans was no longer a suitable frontman.